miguel776/JavaMatchEventsBetting/README.md

+Match Events Betting

+This development  implement a service based on the simple interface provided the funcionality to manage a group of event in a collection.

-The task includes implementing a client, com.fsbtech.interviews.Client, using the entities supplied under the package com.fsbtech.interviews.entities.
+It is  implementing a client, com.fsbtech.interviews.Client, using the entities supplied under the package com.fsbtech.interviews.entities.
 The Client interface has comments explaining the functionality required by each method.
-To keep the task in its time limitation we require the data to be only in-memory and no write to secondary resource (file, database) is required.

 Some notes on the data structure:
  + Category corresponds to a type of a sport o E.g. “Football”, “Tennis”